HTTPArchive/almanac.httparchive.org/src/content/en/2022/webassembly.md

   )
 }}

+- <a hreflang="en" href="https://aws.amazon.com/ivs/">Amazon IVS (Amazon Interactive Video Service)</a> - Here WebAssembly is likely being used as a video codec, allowing consistent video decoding independent of the codec support of the user's browser
+- <a hreflang="en" href="https://mnater.github.io/Hyphenopoly/">Hyphenopoly</a> - This in an npm module that provides a polyfill for CSS hyphenation.
+The core algorithm is shipped as a WebAssembly module, giving a small footprint and consistent performance
+- <a hreflang="en" href="https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor">Blazor</a> - Microsoft Blazor is a platform—runtime and UI library—that supports the development of web applications using the .NET platform and C#.
+- <a hreflang="en" href="https://developers.arcgis.com/javascript/latest/">ArcGIS</a> - A comprehensive suite of tools for building interactive mapping applications.
+Performance is a primary concern for the ArcGIS team, and they employ various technologies such as WebGL to achieve this.
+Specifically, WebAssembly is used to enable fast client-side projections.
+- <a hreflang="en" href="https://skia.org/docs/user/modules/canvaskit/">CanvasKit</a> - This library provides more advanced capabilities than the standard Canvas2D API.
+It is implemented via Skia, a graphics library written in C++, which is compiled to WebAssembly allowing execution in the browser.
+- <a hreflang="en" href="https://www.tableau.com/">Tableau</a> - A popular tool for building interactive visualisations.
+It is not clear whether WebAssembly is used as part of their core product, or whether it is just being used for the specific dashboards that were found as part of the crawl.
+- <a hreflang="en" href="https://google.github.io/draco/">Draco</a> - A library for compressing and decompressing 3D geometric meshes and point clouds.
+It is written in C++, with the WebAssemby building allowing its use within the browser.
+- <a hreflang="en" href="https://xat.com/">Xat</a> - A social media site.
+It is unclear what they are using WebAssembly for.
+- <a hreflang="en" href="https://www.hpe.com/us/en/home.html">Hewlett Packard Enterprise</a> - It is unclear what they are using WebAssembly for.

 From looking at the popular WebAssembly libraries we can see that its usage is quite targeted, often being used for specific number-crunching tasks, or leveraging large and mature C++ codebases, bringing their capabilities to the web without the need to port to JavaScript.

 ## What languages are people using?

-WebAssembly is a binary format, and as a result, much of the information in the source (programming language, application structure, variable names) is obfuscated or entirely lost in the compilation process.
+WebAssembly is a binary format, and as a result, much of the information in the source—programming language, application structure, variable names—is obfuscated or entirely lost in the compilation process.

-However, modules often have exports and imports, which name functions within the hosting environment (the JavaScript runtime within the browser) that describe the module interface.
-Most WebAssembly toolchains create a small amount of JavaScript code, for the purposes of ‘binding’, making it easier to integrate modules into JavaScript applications.
+However, modules often have exports and imports, which name functions within the hosting environment—the JavaScript runtime within the browser—that describe the module interface.
+Most WebAssembly toolchains create a small amount of JavaScript code, for the purposes of 'binding', making it easier to integrate modules into JavaScript applications.
 These bindings often have recognisable function names which are present in the modules exports or imports, giving a reliable mechanism for identifying the language that was used to author the module.

 We enhanced the <a hreflang="en" href="https://github.com/HTTPArchive/wasm-stats">wasm-stats</a> project, which provides WebAssembly-specific analysis to the crawler, adding code which inspects exports / imports to identify common patterns that provide an indication of the language used to author a given module.
 As an example, if a module imports a module names `wbindgen` this is a reference to code generated by <a hreflang="en" href="https://crates.io/crates/wasm-bindgen">wasm-bindgen</a> and a clear indicator that the module was written in Rust.

 In some cases, the export / import names are minified, making it harder to identify the source language.
 However, Emscripten (a C++ toolchain), has a distinctive convention for minified names, meaning that we can be relatively confident that modules exhibiting this pattern were generated using Emscripten.

-Looking at the results, we found that, on desktop, 72.8% of modules were very likely created using Emscripten, and as a result are most likely written in C++.
-Next most popular is Rust at 6.0%, then Blazor (C#) at 3.5%.
-We also found a small number of modules written in Go.

-Notably 16.9% of modules didn’t have an identifiable language. <a hreflang="en" href="https://www.assemblyscript.org/">AssemblyScript</a>, a popular WebAssembly-specific language, doesn’t provide any obvious clues in the modules it produces.
-We know that Hypehnopoly, which represents 8.2% of all modules, uses AssemblyScript, and accounts for almost half of these ‘unidentified’ modules.

 {{ figure_markup(
   caption="WebAssembly language usage.",